GoreLab/sorghum-multi-trait/README.md

 # General information

 The repository contains codes and information related to the sorghum multi trait project.
-The data set has features of height measures over different days after planting, dry mass content, and other biomass compositional traits.
+The data set has height measures over different days after planting, dry mass content, and other biomass compositional traits.
 The main goal of the project is the development of a Bayesian Network that integrates crop, genomic, and transcriptomic data, and recovery of information across traits though the inclusion of pleiotropic effects into a unique model.
 The benchmarking will be done via mult trait linear mixed models.
 A code also will be written for massive run of deep neural networks through random guesses of hyperparameters in a multivariate space using TensorFlow to compare with the Bayesian Network written in the probabilistic programming language stan.

 # Folder 'codes'